Neighborhood Contrastive Learning for Scientific Document Representations with Citation Embeddings: Experiments

 We replicate the training setup from SPECTER as closely as possible.
 We implement \sys using Huggingface Transformers \cite{Wolf2019}, initialize the model with SciBERT's weights \cite{Beltagy2019}, and train via the triplet loss (Equation~\ref{eq:loss}).
 The optimizer is Adam with weight decay \cite{Kingma2015,Loshchilov2019} and learning rate $\lambda{=}2^{-5}$.
 To explore the effect of computing efficient fine-tuning we also train a BitFit model \cite{Zaken2021} with $\lambda{=}1^{-4}$ (\cref{ssec:data-efficiency}).
 We train \sys on two NVIDIA GeForce RTX 6000 (24G) for 2 epochs (approx. 24 hours of training time) with batch size 8 and gradient accumulation for an effective batch size of 32 (same as SPECTER).
-The graph embedding training is performed on a Intel Xeon Gold 6230 CPU with 60 cores and takes approx. 6 hours.
-The \knn and \simthreshold strategies are implemented with FAISS \cite{Johnson2021} using a flat index (exhaustive search) and take less than 30min.
+The graph embedding training is performed on an Intel Xeon Gold 6230 CPU with 60 cores and takes approx. 6 hours.
+The \knn strategy is implemented with FAISS \cite{Johnson2021} using a flat index (exhaustive search) and takes less than 30min for indexing and retrieval of the triplets.